Phosphate Conversion Coatings

 Phosphate coatings can be categorized into three main types: zinc, manganese and iron.
 There are many proprietary formulations available for each, depending on the functional requirements of the part.

 Heavy zinc phosphate is usually chosen for its ability to retain rust preventive oils and waxes.
 The heavy coating, in the range of 1,000–3,000 mg/ft2, acts as an absorbent substrate, holding the rust preventive on the surface of the part.
-This can provide corrosion protection in excess of 400 hr of 5% neutral salt spray exposure, depending on the formulation and concentration of the chosen rust preventive.
+This can provide corrosion protection in excess of 400 hours of 5-percent neutral salt spray exposure, depending on the formulation and concentration of the chosen rust preventive.

 Heavy zinc phosphate coatings are applied in an immersion process.
 Parts are run either on racks or in tumbling barrels.
-The bath is initially charged at 3–4% by volume (30–40 total acid points) and operates at 175–185°F. The bath is controlled with simple titrations that measure concentration (total acid), aggressiveness (free acid) and iron content.
+The bath is initially charged at 3–4 percent by volume (30–40 total acid points) and operates at 175–185°F. The bath is controlled with simple titrations that measure concentration (total acid), aggressiveness (free acid) and iron content.

 Iron buildup is usually the limiting factor in the service life of the bath.
 When iron levels become higher than zinc, usually due to high metal throughput, coating quality and uniformity are compromised.
 At this time, a portion of the bath can be decanted or the bath is charged fresh.

 Calcium-modified zinc phosphate is typically used as a base for paint or other organic coatings.
 The calcium co-deposits with zinc and acts as a built-in grain refiner to form a smooth microcrystalline structure.
 Coating weights are typically in the range of 150–500 mg/ft2, which allows for enhanced adhesion properties without being as absorptive as a heavy zinc phosphate coating.
 In addition, the chemical-resistant nature of calcium-modified zinc phosphate coatings confines corrosion to a limited area, often referred to as creepage, if the applied topcoat is damaged.
-Calcium-modified zinc phosphates are often used prior to rubber bonding and also have wear-resistant properties.
+Calcium-modified zinc phosphates are often used prior to rubber bonding and also have wear-resistance.

 Calcium-modified zinc phosphate can be applied by spray or immersion.
-The bath is often a two-component system, with the calcium-rich component added upon start up and infrequently thereafter.
+The bath is often a two-component system, with the calcium-rich component added upon start-up and infrequently thereafter.
 Operating temperature is 150°F for spray and 170–180°F for immersion.

 Iron content in the bath may interfere with grain refinement and nonuniform coatings may result.
 Small but frequent additions of a strong oxidizer will precipitate the iron from the solution, resulting in extended bath life.